 The development of renewable processes requires significant expertise and patience.
 An expert may assist clients in evaluating renewable chemical processes and investors in selecting the right technology or vendor and in preparing due diligence/feasibility studies and loan/grant applications.
 During the R&D stage, seasoned experts can provide insights into advantaged techniques for developing biochemical processes and knowledge of the vast array of prior work that is relevant to the client’s interests.
 During the process design stage, the renewable chemicals expert may perform a peer review of the design, prepare risk assessments, and assist with vetting vendors.
 During plant construction, the renewable chemicals expert might assist with construction oversight of the renewable chemicals handling facilities and provide commissioning reports.
 They may also provide operator training, start-up assistance, and management to assist in making the facilities run as smoothly and efficiently as possible.
 In matters involving renewable chemicals litigation, the consultant may serve an expert witness and assist the attorneys with understanding the processes and related technical issues and may testify in court about renewable chemicals technology, performance, compositions, and related matters.

 Look at our experts and the services we provide.
 Most of our experts are also available to advise and serve as expert witnesses in bioeconomy litigation matters.
-For the larger projects, we specialize in putting together full-service, interdisciplinary teams with one point of contact.
-See the video about LEC here.
+For larger projects, we specialize in putting together full-service, interdisciplinary teams with one point of contact.
 Call us at 1+ (501) 833-8511 or email us for more information.